Yanks’ rally fizzles, AL wild-card race tightens as Rays win

 NEW YORK (AP) — Gary Sánchez and Rougned Odor both struck out with two runners on to blunt a ninth-inning rally and the New York Yankees’ lead atop the AL wild-card race got even tighter with a 4-3 loss to the Tampa Bay Rays on Friday night.

-The Yankees’ edge fell to one game over Boston and two games over Toronto after those contenders each won.
-Seattle was two games back of New York going into the night.
+The Yankees’ edge fell to one game over Boston and is two games over Toronto and Seattle.

+“Just couldn’t break through enough and love the fight there at the end and the quality of the at-bats there at the end — just couldn’t break through,” New York manager Aaron Boone said.

 New York needed a win plus a loss by either Boston or Seattle to clinch its fifth straight playoff appearance.
 Instead, the Yankees fell short against the AL East champion Rays in the opener of a season-ending three-game series.